 Cellulite is not really a “disease” and is not related to any internal medical conditions.
 Cellulite does not usually cause any worrisome symptoms or problems other than the undesired appearance of the skin.

-The exact cause of the appearance of cellulite is uncertain but it is believed to be the result of three different factors:
+The exact cause of the appearance of cellulite is uncertain but it is believed to be the result of three different physical factors:

-- Localised out-pouching of skin fat tissue
+- Localised out-pouching of skin fat tissue;

 Cellulite typically presents as dimpled, uneven and slightly lumpy skin over the buttocks, thighs and other areas.